SBiliarski/TADevOpsFinalProject/README.md

 - Continuous Delivery - Terraform Cloud with GitHub webhooks
 - ChatOps - Slack integration
 - Public Cloud - AWS EC2, Security groups
-- Infrastructure as Code - Terraform and Terraform Cloud
+- Infrastructure as Code - Terraform code in GitHub and Terraform Cloud

 # Workflow
 The GitHub Actions workflow has 3 major steps - Terraform Basic Linter, SonarCloud and Terraform.
 Upon the successful completion of each step a message is sent to a Slack channel.